s4/docs/source/manual/client_adapter.rst

 The S4 and adapter clusters are defined in the ``clusters.xml`` file.
 Here, the two clusters are given names.
-Typically, the S4 compute cluster is called ``s4`` and the adapter cluster is called ``adapter``.
+Typically, the S4 compute cluster is called ``s4`` and the adapter cluster is called ``client-adapter``.
 Every node in each cluster must have a partition id that is unique within the cluster and in the range [0, N-1] where N is the number of nodes in the cluster.

 Adapter Configuration
 ^^^^^^^^^^^^^^^^^^^^^